equk/blackwidow_macro/README.md

 I have added a sample udev rule to udev/99-bwidow.rules which can be placed into /usr/lib/udev/rules.d/99-bwidow.rules

-To install this you can do `make udev`
+To install this you can do `make cpudev`

 To remove you can do `make rmudev`